clamsproject/mmif/specifications/index.md

 The [http://mmif.clams.ai/vocabulary/Thing](vocabulary/Thing) type is designed only as a placeholder and is not intended to be used to represent actual annotations.
 {: .box-note}

 The vocabulary also defines `metadata` properties.
 For example, the optional property `timeUnit` can be used for a *TimeFrame* to specify what unit is used for the start and end time points in instances of *TimeFrame*.
-This property is not expressed in the annotation but in the metadata of the view with the annotation type in the `contains` dictionary:
+This property is not expressed in the annotation but in the metadata of the view with the annotation type in the `contains` object:

-As aforementioned, the *Annotation* type and its children can put the source document identifier in the `contains` dictionary, using `document` metadata property.
+As aforementioned, the *Annotation* type and its children can put the source document identifier in the `contains` object, using `document` metadata property.
 Namely, there are two ways to express the source document of annotations: at individual object level or at the view level.
 Unless there is a good reason to specify document information for each and every annotation objects, using the view-level representation is recommended to save space when the MMIF is serialized to a JSON file.
 {: .box-warning}

 ```json